-Over the length of the course students will be given the opportunity to explore the subject from a range of perspectives by:
+Over the length of the OCR GCSE Drama course students will be given the opportunity to explore the subject from a range of perspectives by:

-working as creative artists building and bringing a character to life through exploration and rehearsal
+- working as creative artists to develop and bring a character to life through exploration and rehearsal

 The designer option (lighting, sound, set, costume) has its own marking criteria and specification requirements, ensuring students are well supported in taking these options, and are credited for the individual skills needed for each discipline.
 Students who follow this course must be motivated, enthusiastic, able to work independently and as part of a team and, very importantly, be committed to the subject.